Ingredient Checker

 - 3

-If your product contains HEMA or other sensitizers, we link to verified HEMA-free alternatives you can switch to.
+If your product contains HEMA or other sensitizers, we link to HEMA-free options with disclosed ingredients you can verify before buying.

 Frequently Asked Questions